whisthq/technical-interviews/questions/sample-async/README.md

 Look into the threading module!
 It's a great first step for async execution.

 Consider how to distinguish blocking and polling tasks, since you'll need to handle them differently.
-You may what thread.is_alive, if you're using threads.
+You may want thread.is_alive, if you're using threads.

 Think about how you can most effectively check into the status of your running tasks (how often should you be checking